enketo/enketo-express/README.md

 Note that some of the libraries used in this app have different license.
 In particular note [this one](https://github.com/enketo/enketo-xpathjs).

-The Enketo logo and Icons are trademarked by [Enketo LLC](https://www.linkedin.com/company/enketo-llc).
-They can be used in the KoBoCAT VM only.
-Replace the logo images in [/public/images](/public/images) with your own or contact [Enketo LLC](mailto:info@enketo.org) to discuss the use inside your app.
+Note the 'Powered by Enketo' footer requirement as explained in [enketo-core](https://github.com/enketo/enketo-core#license).
+This requirement is applicable to all Enketo apps, including this one, unless an exemption was granted.

-However, note the logo-use exception as part of the 'Powered by Enketo' footer requirement as explained in [enketo-core](https://github.com/enketo/enketo-core#license), which is applicable to all Enketo apps, including this one.
+The Enketo logo and Icons are trademarked by [Enketo LLC](https://www.linkedin.com/company/enketo-llc) and should only be used for the 'Powered by Enketo' requirement mentioned above (if applicable).
+To prevent infringement simply replace the logo images in [/public/images](/public/images) with your own or contact [Enketo LLC](mailto:info@enketo.org) to discuss the use inside your app.

 ### Change log